SmartToolFactory/NavigationComponents-Tutorials/README.md

  </include-dynamic>
  ```

-3. In dynamic feature module navigation creata navigation graph to navigate in feature module fragmnent or navigate to other dynamic feature modueles.
+3. In dynamic feature module navigation creata navigation graph to navigate in feature module fragmnent or navigate to other dynamic feature modueles, and passing arguments and getting the result from a fragment with ```savedStateHandle``.
-    * id in dynamic feature module should not have **+**, because you are using the same id resource defined in app or the snippet above
+    * id in dynamic feature module should not contain **+**, because you are using the same id resource defined in app or the snippet above.
+If you do you will have the error i got [here](https://stackoverflow.com/questions/62704720/dynamic-feature-module-navigation-illegalstateexception-the-included-navigatio)

  ```
  <?xml version="1.0" encoding="utf-8"?>